awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-quick-start.md

    If you choose **Create a new role**, the **Create an IAM role** dialog opens:
    + For **S3 buckets you specify**, specify additional S3 buckets that users of your notebooks can access\.
 If you don't want to add access to more buckets, choose **None**\.
    + Choose **Create role**\.
-Amazon SageMaker creates a new IAM role with the [AmazonSageMakerFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess) policy attached\.
+SageMaker creates a new IAM `AmazonSageMaker-ExecutionPolicy` role with the [AmazonSageMakerFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess) policy attached\.

 1. Choose **Submit**\.